 Tip Six: Let the Topic Dictate the Exercise

-When considering whether to do a group activity (e.g. focus group, an online community or digital discussion board) or an individual exercise (e.g. an interview or diary study) think about how people naturally discuss the topic of the research.
+When considering whether to do a group activity (e.g. focus group, an online community, or a digital discussion board) or an individual exercise (e.g. an interview or diary study), think about how people naturally discuss the topic of the research.